 Well today we will answer this question the Unique way, showing you how to completely remove blood stains from carpet using Unique Pet Odor and Stain Eliminator!

-Before we get started, it’s good to know that Unique Pet Odor and Stain Eliminator is completely safe for you and your pet!
+Before we get started, it’s good to know that Unique Pet Odor and Stain Eliminator is incredibly effective.
 None of our products (including Pet Odor and Stain Eliminator) contain caustic chemicals or overpowering fragrances.
 Instead, we use direct-from-nature ingredients, most notably, aerobic bacteria and enzymes.
 When they work together with enzymes, aerobic bacteria (which release only carbon dioxide and water as they break down pet stains) are an excellent odor eliminator.

 Now that we’ve established that Pet Odor and Stain Eliminator will not harm your pet in any way, let’s jump into the steps you’ll need to take to remove that blood stain!